Four Best Short Treks in Nepal

 • Difficulty: Moderate

-Everest View Trekking is definitely one of the most famous treks in the Khumbu region due to its appealing natural setting and cultural beauty.
+Everest View Trekking is one of the most famous treks in the Khumbu region, thanks to its stunning natural beauty and cultural richness.
 If you do not have enough time and experience to undertake the Everest Base Camp trek, this one is the next best thing.
-It is not just short but also can be completed quickly without complications of altitude sickness or strenuous efforts.
+It is not just short but can also be completed quickly, without the complications of altitude sickness or strenuous effort.

 • Maximum Height: 5,050m